J-Floren/ADS-LinearProgramming/README.md

 The final solution is located in the file *formula_2.py*.
 [Google OR tools](https://developers.google.com/optimization/introduction/overview) library has been used for the implementation, since the formulation is an ILP problem.\
 The script can be executed to solve an instance in two ways:
-* From the command line by passing the file path to the an instance text file as an argument
+* From the command line by passing the file path to an instance text file as an argument
 * From the IDE, but the variable **INSTANCE_PATH** must be edited to the respective path

 The script does the following steps: